nSella10/UserAnalyticsSDK/backend/CONFIGURATION.md

 ### 2. Deploy

-The application will automatically use `application-prod.properties` and load values from environment variables.
+The application will automatically use `application.properties` and load values from environment variables.

 ## 🐳 Docker Deployment